tlshaheen/api_docs/doc/donations_api.md

 ### Parameters

-* `donation` - the resource attributes of the Donation to change
+* `donation` - the resource attributes of the donation to change

 ### Example

-Make this request (assuming you have a Donation with id 89):
+Make this request (assuming you have a donation with id 89):

 ```
 PUT /api/v1/donations/89